PAE MobiLLM: Privacy-Aware and Efficient LLM Fine-Tuning on the Mobile Device via Additive Side-Tuning: Introduction

 Despite those promising applications, on-device LLM FT faces significant computing resource challenges.
 Because LLMs scale to billions of parameters, both the computational and memory requirements for fine-tuning an LLM can be prohibitively high for existing mobile devices' hardware.
 Beyond storing the full model parameters, the predominant LLM training algorithm necessitates substantial memory for intermediate activations, gradients, and optimizer states.
 For example, fine-tuning a 7B-parameter LLM typically requires over 70 GB of GPU memory, far exceeding the capacity of most mobile devices, which often have 4–12 GB of RAM~\cite{xu2023fwdllm}.
 A single training epoch for such an LLM could require hours of processing on mobile GPUs~\cite{cai2023efficient}, which means full on-device fine-tuning cycles will take multiple days.
 This memory usage and latency fundamentally conflict with practical deployment scenarios requiring continuous model adaptation.

 To enable LLM FT on a computing resource constrained mobile device, researchers are exploring to get some help from the high-performance computing server and collaborate the mobile device and the server via wireless communications supported by current mobile edge computing infrastructures.
-An intuitive solution is to integrate split learning~\cite{gupta2018distributed} with PEFT, i.e., training shallow layers on the mobile device while offloading deeper layers to the server as shown in Fig.~\ref{fig:SLandMobiLLM}(a).
+An intuitive solution is to integrate split learning~\cite{gupta2018distributed} with PEFT, i.e., training shallow layers on the mobile device while offloading deeper layers to the server.
 Yet, the sequential processing and bidirectional communications in this approach require fast wireless access and strict synchronization.
 Another device-server collaboration LLM FT approach is MobiLLM~\cite{li2025mobillm}, which introduces server-assisted parallel side-tuning.
-Instead of splitting the model vertically by layers, MobiLLM decouples the trainable modules (hosted on the server) from the frozen backbone model (retained on the mobile device) as shown in Fig.~\ref{fig:SLandMobiLLM}(b).
-During LLM FT, the mobile device executes forward passes on the backbone model and transmits intermediate activations to the server.
+Instead of splitting the model vertically by layers, MobiLLM decouples the trainable modules (hosted on the server) from the frozen backbone model (retained on the mobile device).
+During LLM FT, the mobile device executes forward propagation on the backbone model and transmits intermediate activations to the server.
 The server computes gradients and updates the side network via backpropagation, which helps the mobile device bypass the computing and memory intensive gradient calculations.
 By eliminating backpropagation, MobiLLM enables the LLM FT of billion-parameter models (e.g., OPT-1.3B) on the mobile device within 4.5 GB memory.